hinzstatmathethzch/DRLPL1/README.md

 # DRLPL1
+## Description
-Deep ReLU Programming for L1 loss
+This repository contains an implementation of the Deep ReLU Programming algorithm for the iterative layer-wise L1 loss parameter training of deep neural networks.
+## Article